 - You can easily change up the breading as well.
 Crunched up chips (potato or tortilla), gluten free or grain free crackers, homemade gluten free breadcrumbs, pork rinds, and gluten free cereals can all work!
 It can be fun playing around with all the options…and now you have a use for the crumbs at the bottom of any bag!!

 - A milk and oil emulsion replaces the egg in this recipe.
-If eggs are tolerated, then replace the emulsion!
+To use eggs simply replace the emulsion with one egg and a tablespoon or two of water!

 Gluten Free Panko Chicken Recipe: